kuyugama/fundi/README.md

 This library provides fast(to write!) and convenient(to use!)
 Dependency Injection for functional programming on python.

+### Why?

+This library was inspired by FastAPI's dependency injection.
+The reasons for its existence are simple:

+- **A standalone dependency injection library.** DI shouldn't be tied to a specific framework.
+- **It simplifies code writing.** Dependency injection reduces boilerplate and improves maintainability.
+- **Lack of DI libraries for functional programming in Python.** Or maybe I just didn't want to find one :3

+Let me know if you'd like any tweaks! 😃

 ### No more words, let's try!

 ```python